Boxing Betting Online Apps 2026

 As you’ve probably gathered, betting on a boxing moneyline is pretty straight forward.
 You choose the boxer you think will win the match.
 There are three options, however, where you can pick a draw if you feel that’s how the match will play out, but the likelihood of that happening is rare.
 We’ll outline an example of a boxing moneyline bet, and how to understand the odds:

 We will use American odds in our example since most of our readers are from the United States.
-With American odds, the favorite will be represented by a ‘plus number’ and the favorite will be represented as a ‘negative number’.
+With American odds, the favorite is shown with a negative (-) number, and the underdog is shown with a positive (+) number.
 This number represents the probability of that boxer winning the fight.

 If we use Mayweather and McGregor for our example, and fabricate some odds, let’s say, -250 on Mayweather and +150 on McGregor, that signifies that Mayweather is favored and McGregor is naturally the underdog.
 Basically what these numbers mean, is that you’d have to bet $250 on Mayweather to win $100, and conversely, you’d have to bet $150 on McGregor to win $100.